 Mislabeling and misinformation happen a lot of times within your inventory.
 So, when you get to know the reason for the return of a particular product, you will be able to instantly rectify it.

-This resource of information should be constantly monitored to keep rectifying your mistakes and improve your online store in all aspects.
+Monitor this resource of information constantly to keep rectifying your mistakes and improve your online store in all aspects.

 Use social media tools to get feedback

 A customer who is not satisfied with your product will mostly use social media to comment about it.
-At this time, it is important that you take all the criticism in a positive way and convert all the negative comments to positive.
-Be active on all important social media channels like Facebook, Quora, Twitter, etc. and follow your customers’ take on your brand and products.
+At this time, it is important that you take all the criticism in a positive way.
+Be active on all important social media channels like Facebook, Quora, Twitter, etc. Follow your customers’ take on your brand and products.

 Use correct return codes